 Other researchers also studied the problem of modeling propositional and pseudo-boolean constraints.
-The closest to our work are the language ESO (the existential fragment of the second-order logic) [5, 4] and the language QPROP, extending the language of propositional logic with finite quantification [8].
+The closest to our work are the language ESO (the existential fragment of the second-order logic) [5,4] and the language QPROP, extending the language of propositional logic with finite quantification [11].
 Each of these languages is a restricted version of our language in that they do not admit pseudo-boolean constraints.
+A study of generalization of techniques for SAT to cardinality and pseudo-boolean constraints was recently published in [7].